popsim-consortium/stdpopsim/docs/api.rst

 :class:`ExtendedEvent` and subclasses may be used to condition on sequences of events at particular loci using the SLiM engine, by passing lists of events to the `extended_events` argument in `Engine.simulate`.
-A simplified API is provided to construct the necessary events for selective sweeps.
+These are intended for internal use only, as they may change in the future.
+However, a stable API is provided to construct the necessary events for selective sweeps.

-.. autoclass:: stdpopsim.DrawMutation()
-    :members:

-.. autoclass:: stdpopsim.ChangeMutationFitness()
-    :members:

-.. autoclass:: stdpopsim.ConditionOnAlleleFrequency()
-    :members:

 .. autofunction:: stdpopsim.selective_sweep